0xDevansh/djs-marshal/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+#### The 'main' branch is dev, not master.
+Keep in mind when cloning the repo and submitting a PR

 ## Using git flow

 I use the git flow workflow for this repository.
 I recommend you to do the same.
 You can read about it [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=The%20overall%20flow%20of%20Gitflow,branch%20is%20created%20from%20main&text=When%20a%20feature%20is%20complete%20it%20is%20merged%20into%20the,branch%20is%20created%20from%20main)